1. about this blog

 t.n.a.
 Design Studio

-Postage stamps are born as a result of collaboratin of many people.
-Although they are functional securiteis for documents delivery, they can make one smile if a stamp is made beautifully with passion of designer, engraver and printer.
+Postage stamps are functional securiteis for documents delivery, but sometime they can make smile – if a stamp is made beautifully with passion of designer, engraver and printer.
 Stamps reflect atmosphere of the time, economy and politics of a country.
-These are all alike to my profession of design – so, I am intriguted by the world behind these small stamps.
+These are all alike to my profession – so, I am interested in the world behind these small stamps.

 < How I started >